 HTS Materials Technology

 Superconductors come in two types, low-temperature (LTS) and high-temperature (HTS).
-The temperature that defines each is the level to which the conductors need to be cooled in order to become "superconducting".
-SuperPower has developed the capability to produce wire and tape from forms of ceramic HTS materials that have transition temperatures of around 77K (or -320ºF), and thereby are called high-temperature superconductors.
+The temperature that defines each is the level to which the conductors need to be cooled in order to become "superconducting."
+SuperPower has developed the capability to produce wire (tape) from forms of ceramic HTS materials that have transition temperatures of around 77K (or -320ºF), and thereby are called high-temperature superconductors.
 These temperatures are considerably warmer than the metal alloy LTS currently being used in magnetic resonance imaging (MRI) magnets.

 Low Temperature Superconductors (LTS)

-Low Temperature Superconductors were discovered in 1911.
-Materials need to be cooled to about 4 K, which is achieved by using liquid helium.
-Clinical magnetic resonance imaging was the first major commercial application of superconductivity and remains as the major market today.
+Low Temperature Superconductors were discovered in 1911 (see “What is Superconductivity?”).
+LTS materials need to be cooled to about 4 K, which is achieved with liquid helium.
+Clinical MRI was the first major commercial application of superconductivity and remains as the major market today.